encord-team/encord-active/README.md

 This section requires [setting up an ssh key][encord-docs-ssh] with Encord, so slightly more technical.

-> If you haven't set up an ssh key with Encord, you can follow the tutorial in [this link][encord-docs-ssh].

 To import an Encord project, use this command:

 ```shell